Bite (Occlusal) Evaluation in cats and dogs

 Do you know the normal number of teeth in cats and dogs?

-To evaluate the bite and to determine if it is right, you should know the correct number of teeth and thier normal alignmant.
-The number of teeth and the correct alignment is discussed below.
+To evaluate the bite and to determine if it is right, you should know the correct number of teeth and their normal alignmant.
+The number of teeth and correct alignment are discussed below.

 Normal Bite in Dogs